Package insert / prescribing information

 Folic Acid is excreted in the milk of lactating mothers.
-During lactation, Folic Acid requirements are markedly increased; however, amounts present in human milk are adequate to fulfill infant requirements, although supplementation may be needed in low-birth-weight infants, in those who are breast-fed by mothers with Folic Acid deficiency (50 mcg daily), or in those with infections of prolonged diarrhea.
+During lactation, Folic Acid requirements are markedly increased; however, amounts present in human milk are adequate to fulfill infant requirements, although supplementation may be needed in low- birth-weight infants, in those who are breast-fed by mothers with Folic Acid deficiency (50 mcg daily), or in those with infections or prolonged diarrhea.

 Allergic sensitization has been reported following both oral and parenteral administration of Folic Acid.

-Except during pregnancy and lactation, Folic Acid should not be given in therapeutic doses greater than 0.4mg daily until pernicious anemia has been ruled out.
-Patients with pernicious anemia receiving more than 0.4mg of Folic Acid daily who are inadequately treated with vitamin B12 may show reversion of the hematologic parameters to normal, but neurologic manifestations due to vitamin B12 defiency will progress.
+Except during pregnancy and lactation, Folic Acid should not be given in therapeutic doses greater than 0.4 mg daily until pernicious anemia has been ruled out.
+Patients with pernicious anemia receiving more than 0.4 mg of Folic Acid daily who are inadequately treated with vitamin B12 may show reversion of the hematologic parameters to normal, but neurologic manifestations due to vitamin B12 deficiency will progress.
 Doses of Folic Acid exceeding the Recommended Dietary Allowance (RDA) should not be included in multivitamin preparations; if therapeutic amounts are necessary, Folic Acid should be given separately.

 In the presence of alcoholism, hemolytic anemia, anticonvulsant therapy, or chronic infection, the maintenance level may need to be increased.

-Folic Acid Tablets, USP 1 mg, are supplied as round, yellow tablets imprinted “AN” and “361” on one side and scored on the other side.
-They are available in the following:
+Folic Acid Tablets USP, 1 mg, are supplied as light yellow colored, round convex tablet debossed "AN 361" on one side and bisected on the other side.

 PRINCIPAL DISPLAY PANEL